N33t/WallE/source/README.txt

 			-> Pre-condition, post-condition
 		-> Function to delete plans
-		-> Analyse map to figure out where to "store" agents and boxes if they are not needed (Samuel)
+		-> Analyse map to figure out where to "store" agents and boxes if they are not needed (Samuel) -> When printing plans, print them for each agent.
+Currently, it assumes each agent submits at most one plan.
+That is wrong, fix.

 	-> Conflicts
 		-> Conflict Resolution (Flowchart) (Carl)